XueFuzhao/XueFuzhao.github.io/_pages/about.md

 News
 ======
+\[2022.5].
+Passed the qualifying exam.
+Cong to myself:), and thanks for my supervisor and friends' help!

 \[2022.3].
 Got one paper accepted to **CVPR 2022**.
 Thanks to all my collaborators!

 \[2022.1].
 Got two papers (one first-authored) accepted to **ICASSP 2022**.
 Congratulations to Andrew!
 Thanks to Prof. Sun, Hao Zhang, and Jinjie Ni!